josefK128/meta-forms-mf2/README-test.md

 * to run start the services backend (with no associated producers) use argv[2] = 0 which causes no node producers to be created .i.e metaforms$> ```node index 0```
-(Otherwise argv[2] is the producer send period with default 10000ms - see README)
+(Otherwise argv[2] is the send period for two Node producers with default period=10000ms - see README)

 * Then run the e2e test
 metaforms$> ```bash test-e2e.sh```